How to watch Royal Ascot 2020 - TV channel, full schedule and start date

 How many races will there be during Royal Ascot?

 Royal Ascot 2020 will feature 36 races over five days.
-From Tuesday until Friday, there are seven races each day and then eight on the final Saturday.
+On the first four days, seven races will take place, with eight happening on the final Saturday.

 An extra six races have been added this year, including the Buckingham Palace Handicap, which was retired in 2015 after the Commonwealth Cup was introduced.